 - Have a strong desire and reason why.
 This should be personal, to make it strong for you.

 - Create a vivid image of how you want to look, move as well as how people will perceive you and what you want your new activity level to be.
 Write it down.
-Refresh and renew it often.
+Refresh your resolutions and renew them often.
 Make it feel real… as if it already happened!

 - When going out to eat, think about the restaurant and plan your meal beforehand.
 Avoid, at least for now, restaurants where you know self-control might be an issue.